peteratseneca/bti420winter2014/Week_06/README.md

 - also study the delete pattern rhythm
 - notice the "Details.cshtml" view uses TempData for an edit/delete status message

+**DatesAndTimes**

+Introduction to working with dates and time on the web.

+Features:
+- Simple in-memory object (no persistence)
+- A "product" object, with date and time properties
+- The 'bootstrap datepicker' package was fetched from NuGet
+- The App_Start/BundleConfig.cs file was updated to include that package
+- An 'appHelpers.js' script was added to the 'Scripts' folder; it adds 'datepicker' support to the identified element(s)
+- In the Scripts section in the 'Create.cshtml' view, a reference was made to that script

 **ManyToMany**

 Introduction to many-to-many assocations.